-We will accompany you to fantastic places, from above Lake Garda to the Dolomites and the Adamello-Presanella mountain groups, where, with a spot of physical preparation, you will feel like a proper mountaineer.
+We will accompany you to fantastic places overlooking Lake Garda, the Dolomites and Adamello-Presanella where, with a little physical condition and training, you will feel like a little mountaineer.

-Along these mountain trails, with steel ladders and safety cables to which you can secure yourself, under the supervision of an experienced Mountain Guide you can safely continue your ascent and explore this majestic environment.
-Ring routes are available and, according to your training and physical conditions, can bring you from the valley floors right up to the very peaks of the Dolomites or other Alpine summits.
+Along mountain trails equipped with steel ladders and safety cables where you can secure yourself, under the supervision of an experienced mountain guide you can safely continue your ascent and explore this majestic environment.
+Ring routes are available, and we will select a suitable Via Ferrata basing on your training and physical conditions, there's always a peak waiting and a fantastic view for every level!

 Certain excursions require a number of days to complete such as the “Bocchette” (Brenta Dolomites) and the crossing of the Rosengarten Group (called the “Catinaccio” locally).